 Handover and support

 Once the strain is optimised, the next phase is handover and support.
 When a microbial strain is handed over to the client, EV Biotech organises comprehensive tech transfer, offers consultancy and optional scale-up optimisation and support packages.
-For example support on problem analysis, including check of the genetic consistency of the microbial strain.

 The patent application, license or complete handover will also take place at this point.
 These options will already be decided on before the start of the development phase.